-Review Draft Call Reports
+Review Draft Contact Forms

 Set Obsolete Contact Record Custom Fields To “Inactive” Status

-Disable Inactive Custom Fields in Call Report Forms from Appearing in Statistics Call Content Filters
+Disable Inactive Custom Fields in Contact Forms from Appearing in Statistics Call Content Filters

 Disable Vols-Staff from Accessing iCarol

 It’s likely you had users leave your organization throughout the past year for any number of reasons.
 Even if you have a process in place already for what to do when users leave your organization, now is a good time to review your Vols-Staff profiles to ensure you’ve disabled users from accessing iCarol, when appropriate.
 This not only keeps them from accessing data they are no longer authorized to have, but also ensures they won’t be called or emailed by your active volunteers for help covering a shift.
-To learn more, read this related help article.
+To learn more, open the iCarol Help Center and read this related help article.

 It’s best practice to periodically create a backup file of your Resources, in case you need to access them offline for any reason.
-These files can then be especially helpful if your organization experiences problems with internet connection, but you are still able to handle interactions (i.e. take phone calls, or handle walk-in requests) and provide referrals.
+These files can then be especially helpful if your organization experiences problems with power loss or periodic disconnect of you internet connection, but you are still able to handle interactions (i.e. take phone calls, or handle walk-in requests) and provide referrals.
 You can create this backup file using our standard Resources Data Export tool, or even better, use the Specialized Exports of Resources to Word/Excel feature if your organization is subscribed to it, which provides even more flexibility in how these exports are presented and organized.
 Use the links above to read the related help articles to learn more about each tool to create a backup of your Resources.